The Ultimate list of 36 Awesome Sunshine Coast Beaches!

 There is a skate park here which kids will love, and if you are able to secure one, the wooden daybeds that line the foreshore are perfect for chilling out on with an ocean view.

-For a more panoramic view head up the hill to the HMAS Brisbane lookout, which points to the spot where the Australian warship was scuttled.
+For a more panoramic view head up to the HMAS Brisbane lookout, which showcases the spot where the hapless warship was scuttled.

 Noosa might get all the recognition, but Mooloolaba Beach is considered by many as the best of all Sunshine Coast Beaches.

 Backed by a vibrant esplanade of trendy boutique shops, cafes, alfresco restaurants, coffee shops and holiday resorts, Mooloolaba Beach can actually be reached on foot, via a long walk up the hill from Alexandra Headland.

 The beach itself gently curves for about 1.7 km.
 It is patrolled in a couple of spots and offers plenty of facilities and amenities like BBQ and picnic areas, 2 children’s playgrounds, outdoor showers, and plenty of toilet blocks.
 One of which is the iconic ‘Loo with a View’.